Force India: 2015 season

 Force India missed the first pre-season test in Jerez, due to an unexplained setback in the development of the Force India VJM08.
 It was later revealed that Force India was, according to insider Ralf Bach, "facing financial collapse," and was "currently insolvent."
 He also suggested that the delays in the VJM08 were due to the fact that "important parts suppliers have not been paid".
 Robert Fernley, deputy Team Principal, later admitted that the team was likely to miss all three pre-season tests, though he said that they might use the 2014 car to do some "driver and tyre work."
 However, Force India's 2015 car finally broke cover when Hülkenberg hit the track on day two of the third and final test at Barcelona.
 The car was an updated version of last year's challenger and was immediately reliable.
 They had a good start to the season with Hülkenberg finishing in a strong seventh place in the Australian Grand Prix.
 However they struggled thereafter and did not score points until the Bahrain Grand Prix courtesy of an eighth-place finish by Pérez.
 Both drivers delivered strong results in Monaco and Austria.
 The team later introduced a highly modified B-spec car at the 2015 British Grand Prix, featuring two distinctive vents in the nose.
-The car was a significant step forward from its predecessor, particularly in high speed corners.
+The car was a significant step forward from its predecessor, particularly in high-speed corners.
 In Belgium, Pérez almost took the lead of the race on lap one and ultimately finished in a strong fifth place.
-He followed up this drive by a sixth-place finish in Monza and seventh in Singapore.
+He followed up this drive with a sixth-place finish in Monza and seventh in Singapore.
 In September Sahara Force India lodged a formal complaint to the European Union against Formula One for breaching competition laws.
 At the Russian Grand Prix, Pérez put Force India on the podium with a third-place finish, its first podium since the 2014 Bahrain Grand Prix.
 Hülkenberg and Pérez finished seventh and eighth in Pérez' home race in Mexico City.
 This upturn in form helped Force India achieve their best placing of 5th place with 136 points in the Constructors' Championship, although scoring 19 fewer points than its predecessor.
 This is a remarkable achievement considering the team's financial plight and their late preparations of the season by delaying the B spec version of their car.
 The Force India VJM08 for 2015 was suitable for the aerodynamic changes from the 2014 season.